michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0072.md

 - adj: defining rights and duties as opposed to giving the rules by which rights and duties are established
 - n: any word or group of words functioning as a noun
 ### Family
-substantive: substantival, substantively, substantives+;substantival: substantivally
+- substantive: substantival, substantively, substantives+
+- substantival: substantivally
 ### Examples
 - Indeed, with no apparent plans for increasing manufacturing jobs or improving veterans’ health care, Trump shows few signs of delivering on his substantive promises.
 - Contrast this with last week’s Security Council resolution, which the Obama Administration refused to veto and which substantively changes diplomatic understandings stretching to 1967.